jbequ5/SAGE-Enigma-Subnet/VISION.md

 - **Miners and Contributors**: Better runs, proactive help via the chat interface and co-pilot, visible impact through provenance tracking, and fair rewards.
 Every improvement is tracked for later monetization in the pipeline.

-- **Alpha Holders**: Increased alpha value directly correlated to the real value created by SAGE — through higher solver success rates, marketplace revenue, and new sponsor challenges that expand the subnet’s reach and attractiveness.
+- **Alpha Holders**: Increased alpha value directly correlated to the real value created by SAGE — through higher solver success rates, marketplace revenue from landed proposals and upgraded tools, and new sponsor challenges that expand the subnet’s reach and attractiveness.

 - **Sponsors and Partners**: Better and faster results on their challenges, plus data-driven tooling for intelligent challenge design that helps advance their roadmap and creates co-creation opportunities.

 ## Planned Evolution – Enigma Models

-Once all three layers are stable and Synapse has demonstrated consistent confidence through its self-audit loop, we will begin distilling the accumulated high-signal trajectories into specialized Enigma models.
+Once the subsystems are stable and Synapse has demonstrated consistent confidence through its self-audit loop, we will begin distilling the accumulated high-signal trajectories into specialized Enigma models.
 These models will be smaller, smarter, and optimized for verifiable solving problems, designed to run locally on modest hardware.

 As Enigma models become smarter and more accessible, contribution grows, eventually reaching far more people.
 This continuously democratizes state-of-the-art solving intelligence.

 ## Safety and Control

 Self-improvement in Synapse is governed by explicit rules, human review gates for significant changes, versioned updates, and reversible tweaks.
+The Defense Subsystem actively protects against leakage, scoring gaming, and unauthorized access.
 The system is designed to improve steadily while remaining transparent, auditable, and safe.

 ## Roadmap

-- **Phase 1 (Current focus)**: Self-audit loop, impact attribution, and basic proactive suggestions.
+- **Phase 1 (Current focus)**: Self-audit loop, impact attribution, basic proactive suggestions, and smart stopping.
-- **Phase 2**: Full sponsor intelligence layer and marketplace operations.
+- **Phase 2**: Full sponsor intelligence layer, marketplace operations, and landed proposals that collect real performance data.
 - **Phase 3**: Distillation into specialized Enigma models + enhanced co-pilot capabilities.
 - **Phase 4**: Scaled self-accelerating model with broader ecosystem integration.